mvolkmann/mvolkmann.github.com/programming/sed-article.md

 Another use is making many modifications to a single large file.

-`sed` is less helpful when a small number of changes are needed in a single, small file.
+`sed` is less helpful when a small number of changes are needed in a single small file.
 In this case using a text editor is usually sufficient.
 This is especially true for editors like Vim that support macros.

 ## Installing sed

-Most versions of Unix ship with GNU sed.
+Most versions of Unix ship with GNU `sed`.

 macOS includes a version of `sed`, but it is not
 GNU `sed` and differs from that in some ways.